sidhantuthra/LetterPredictionNeuralNetModel/README.md

 # LetterPredictionNeuralNetModel
-Convolutional Neural Network Model to predict a handwritten letter from an image (not uploaded)
+Neural Network Model to predict a handwritten letter from an image (not uploaded)